sshivprasad/board_game/README.md

-## Solution Validator for the Board Game
+## Solution Validator for a Board Game

 ### Instructions to run the code: